amor71/LiuAlgoTrader/docs/source/Scanners.rst

   :linenos:

-Configuring the custom scanner in the *tradeplan* TOML file is as easy as:
+Configuring a custom scanner in the *tradeplan* TOML file is as easy as:

 .. code-block:: none